Key takeaways

 - Fatigue

-- Diaper rash (in infants ranging in age from premature babies to 36 weeks)
+- Diaper rash (in infants ranging in age from 2 weeks to less than 1 year)

 If flu symptoms get worse while taking Tamiflu, contact a healthcare professional for medical advice.